 Dog’s nostrils can also operate independently of each other.

 Yet with all of these practically superpower levels of ability, we tend to discourage dogs from sniffing.
 Sometimes their sniffing can embarass us, like when they want to sniff our crotches.

 Sometimes we’re just impatient with them because when we’re on a walk, we think the most important thing is physical exercise.

 But dogs use their sense of smell to interpret their world.
 I’m not sure humans can even fathom how much enjoyment a dog gets out of sniffing things, but I have sometimes thought a dog sticking his head out of a car window, sniffing the breeze, must be as enjoyable to a dog as us watching the most spectacular sunset at the most spectacular beach.

 Take your Dog for a Sniffari Walk

 Walks can do a lot for a dog.
 They can go potty.
 They can get some physical exercise.
-They can enjoy the sites and sounds of a change of scenery.
+They can enjoy the sights and sounds of a change of scenery.

 But many owners don’t allow their dog to do very much sniffing, either because they want to focus on physical exercise or because they think they shouldn’t let the dog do his own thing.
 (I wonder if people think that good obedient dogs don’t sniff?
 That’s a sad thought.)